postersw/AndersonIsland/ReadMe.txt

 		which is the API key from https://console.developers.google.com/apis/credentials?showWizardSurvey=true&project=andersonislandassistant see https://developers.google.com/google-apps/calendar/v3/reference/events/list.
 	6. switchferryscriptcron2.php runs nightly.
+	OBSOLETE:
-	OBSOLETE: makecomingevents.php runs nightly.
-Copies comingeventsmaster.txt to comingevents.txt with 2 months of data.
+		makecomingevents.php used to run nightly.
+Replaced by getgooglecalendarchron.php.
+Copies comingeventsmaster.txt to comingevents.txt with 2 months of data. genrecurringevents.php  reads comingeventsmaster.txt and recurring.txt and writes newcomingevents.txt with

-	NON CRON PHP JOBS
-	1. genrecurringevents.php  reads comingeventsmaster.txt and recurring.txt and writes newcomingevents.txt with
 		all the recurring events expanded.
+Replaced by google calendar.

 	PHP DEBUGGING:
 	Switch to project AIAPHP.
 This uses the files in the 'serverside' directory, so it is still under GIT control.